 If you become disabled before your loans are paid off, you’ll likely still be on the hook for those monthly payments.
 There are a few circumstances where that isn’t the case, like if you become permanently disabled and have only federal loan debt.
 But if you can’t prove this, you’ll need to pay up.

-Income insurance payouts can be used for any of your monthly bills, with no questions asked.
+Disability income insurance payouts can be used for any of your monthly bills, with no questions asked.
 That includes the repayments on your student loans.
 This means that you won’t be racking up penalties or facing potential legal action from missed payments, which would be significantly more expensive than whatever your insurance premiums are each month.

 We hate to bring the doom and gloom, but you’re not as invincible as you might have thought you were as a teenager or in your college days.

 Preparing yourself for the unexpected is an important lesson to learn when you’re entering adulthood.
-Fortunately, setting yourself up with income insurance helps to take one big life stress off your plate.
+Fortunately, setting yourself up with disability income insurance helps to take one big life stress off your plate.

 If you’re ready to take advantage of your age and protect your future earnings, apply now for no exam disability insurance and receive policy details straight to your inbox in minutes.

 P.S.
 If you’re not in your 20s or 30s, it’s not too late!
 After all, today is always better than later.
-Contact Asteya for custom pricing on your next income insurance policy.
+Contact Asteya for custom pricing on your next disability income insurance policy.